“You’re getting an 8 cup coffee maker all for yourself? That’s too much coffee, dude!”. No, it’s not, dude.

 - Best Value: Gevi Auto-off Function Coffee Maker

-- Most Foolproof Coffee Maker: Bonsenkitchen 8 Cup Programmable Coffee Maker
+- Most Foolproof Coffee Maker: Bonsenkitchen 8 Cup Coffee Maker

 - For Ultra-fast and Simple Brewing: Russell Hobbs CM3100BKR